- › Money and Currency

 - The full booking amount is charged for no-shows and early departures.

 Honeymooners receive champagne, fruit and a card upon arrival.
 A special honeymoon massage (which teaches couples how to massage each other) is added to your treatment schedules.

-2. Can I purchase a gift for a guest getting married at the hotel or honeymoon?
+2. What Gifts Should I purchase guest getting married at the The Bodyholiday st. Lucia